Many people have heard before that Green tea is healthy, but what exactly are the health benefits of green tea?

 So you just boil the kettle and pour onto the tea bag?
 Wrong!!!!
 Green tea is much more delicate than herbal or black teas and should be treated with greater respect.
 The correct water temperature should be around 80 degrees C and I know what you are thinking ‘I don’t have time to measure the exact temperature’, well one amazing tip is to boil the kettle two thirds and top up with one third cold water.
 Or in a mug put one third of cold water and then top up two thirds with boiling hot water, then add your tea bag.

-You should let the tea steep for around 3 minutes and stop the infusion process.
+Let the tea steep for around 3 minutes and stop the infusion process.
 If you are using loose leaf then 1-2 teaspoons (2.5-3 grams) of loose leaf tea per cup of water.

 Gong fu brewing